The passion, support and dedication of our people is central to the way we reach out to, and then work with young people in need.

 Alice Cheok has been with us for a number of years, initially in a volunteer role, and more recently joining our permanent staff team.
 Arriving in Australia as a 12-year old refugee, growing up in Adelaide, Alice has personally straddled the cross-cultural divide many of our clients face.
 Alice holds tertiary qualifications in both science and counselling, is an accomplished speaker and workshop presenter, seeing clients at KYDS Hornsby on Mondays, and Lindfield on Fridays.

 Melanie Norman is a registered psychologist, holding a Bachelor of Arts in Psychology, a Post Graduate Diploma of Psychology, and membership of the Australian Psychological Society.
 Melanie has experience counselling adults and young people in both workplace and community settings, and draws on a range of therapeutic methodologies to develop individualised therapy programs for each client she works with.
-Melanie is available to see clients at our Lindfield office on Tuesday, Wednesday and Thursday.
+Melanie sees clients and runs one of our group programs at KYDS Lindfield office on Thursday.

 Management, Administrative and Funding Support Team